byronmews/metagenomic-tools/README.md

 # metagenomic-tools

-Pipeline and wrappers for mategenomic analysis
+Pipeline and wrappers for matagenomic analysis